Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 David Stanley, Deputy CEO - 0:11:38

 Stanley to present the report.
 Thank you chair.
-I don't have an awful lot of
+I don't have an awful lot ofdetail to add I think what we've got is a very positive performance during the

 year in terms of the council's investments so broadly speaking we